Retatrutide Side Effects: Safety and Management Guide

 • Severe, radiating abdominal pain (possible pancreatitis)

-• Rash, swelling, or breathing trouble (allergy signs)
+• Rash, swelling, or breathing difficulty (signs of allergic reaction)

 • ALT or AST greater than three times the upper normal limit